Originally published in June of 2019. Republished June 2020.

-Phocuswright Europe 2019 kicked off in Amsterdam on May 15th with the theme of “Empires on Edge.”
+Phocuswright Europe 2019 kicked off in Amsterdam on May 15th with the theme “Empires on Edge.”
 The theme focuses on agile startups and how they are disrupting and overthrowing the giants like Expedia that have dominated the travel space for the last few years.
 Our team attended Phocuswright Europe this month and put together the top six takeaways for those of you who weren’t able to make it.
-We’ve linked the best sessions below so you can watch them yourselves (there’s tons of great insights).
+We’ve linked the best sessions below so you can watch them yourselves (there are tons of great insights).

 Dana Dunne (CEO of eDreams) and Lorraine Sileo (Senior Vice-President of Research and Business Operations at Phocuswright) sat down for one of the most enlightening discussions of the conference (https://www.phocuswire.com/edreams-pcw-europe-2019?ctxp=).
 While mobile and machine learning may seem like dramatically different concepts, Dunne argues that it is essential for them to be built together.

 1. The reliance on mobile is increasing daily

 Making mobile a priority at eDreams was Dunne’s first goal when he became CEO in 2015.
 While 70-100% of bookings occur on mobile in Asia, less than 30% of bookings are made this way in Europe.
 With Dunne’s emphasis on mobile booking, around 40% of eDreams’ European bookings are made on mobile.
 Prioritizing mobile is especially key in emerging markets like China and the Middle East, and ultimately could be the difference between success and failure.